tinymce/tinymce-docs/developer-guide/plugins-toolbar-menu-controls.md

 <div class="myclass mceEditable">Contents</div>
 ```

 Nested editable elements are not currently supported.
-You would not be able to edit the cell contents in the following table:
+For example, you would not be able to edit the cell contents in the following table:

 ```html
 <table class="mceNonEditable">